hhotdong/Algorithm-and-data-structure/Algorithm/Sorting/README.md

 - In worst case, assignment operation is performed 3 times more than comparison operation because it requires 3 assignments to swap elements.
 In Big-O notation, this amount of difference is ignored.

-- Quick sort is usually done in-place with O(log n) stack space.
+- Quick sort is usually done in-place with O(log n) stack space and it takes lesser assignment operations than others so that it's known as the fastest sorting algorithm on average.

 ### Reference